 It’s always easy to find evidence for what we believe.
 There are plenty people in this world that do unkind things.

-But if I’m blind to the opposite point of view I also can’t see that there are many people that are extremely kind.
+But if I’m blind to the opposite point of view I also can’t see that there are many more people that are extremely kind.

 You may want to question some of the beliefs you have that may hold you back.
 And question them.
 I recorded a podcast on this topic as well: Finding evidence for your thoughts.
 You can find that podcast on this page.

 Question beliefs like:

 “It’s impossible to lose weight when I’ve been more than 150 pounds for so Long”.